Dragorn421/io_export_objex/objex_spec.md

 #### `map`

-`map "filename"` is used to specify the image file that will be used, relative to the `.mtl`
+`map filename` is used to specify the image file that will be used, relative to the `.mtl`, or absolute path (`filename` can contain spaces, as the remainder of the line is used as the path)

 #### `pointer`